-D. San Francisco Garter Snake (Thamnophis sirtalis tetrataenia)
+C. San Francisco Garter Snake (Thamnophis sirtalis tetrataenia)

 The San Francisco garter snake (SFGS) was identified in the SBMHCP (1982) as having potential habitat on San Bruno Mountain.
-No SFGS were observed on the Mountain by field crew while conducting biological activities and overseeing development activities in 2022.
-There have been no confirmed observations of SFGS on San Bruno Mountain in over 30 years of the SBMHCP monitoring program.
+No SFGS were observed on the Mountain by field crew while conducting biological activities and overseeing development activities in 2023.
+Additionally, there have been no confirmed observations of SFGS on San Bruno Mountain in over 30 years of the SBMHCP monitoring program.
 Based on the lack of significant ponds and other aquatic habitats, this species is unlikely to be present.

-E. California Red-legged Frog (Rana draytonii)
+D. California Red-legged Frog (Rana draytonii)

 The California red-legged frog (CRLF) shares similar aquatic habitat with SFGS.
 Though it was not identified as a sensitive species at the time of the SBMHCP, CRLF has since been listed as a Federally Threatened species.
-No CRLF were observed on San Bruno Mountain by field crews while conducting biological activities and overseeing development activities in 2022.
-There have been no confirmed observations of CRLF on San Bruno Mountain in over 30 years of the SBMHCP monitoring program.
+No CRLF were observed on San Bruno Mountain by field crews while conducting biological activities and overseeing development activities in 2023.
+Additionally, there have been no confirmed observations of CRLF on San Bruno Mountain in over 30 years of the SBMHCP monitoring program.
 Based on the lack of significant ponds and other aquatic habitats on San Bruno Mountain, it is unlikely this species is present.

-F. Plants of Concern
+E. Plants of Concern

-The rare plant survey completed in 2015 (see Appendix C) continues to be a guiding document for our knowledge of rare plant populations within the SBMHCP area, and allows better management decisions and appropriate avoidance and minimization measures to be in place to prevent impacts to known populations.
+The rare plant survey completed in 2015 (see Appendix C) continues to be a guiding document for our knowledge of rare plant populations within the SBMHCP area and informs management decisions, as well as appropriate avoidance and minimization measures to prevent impacts to known populations across the mountain.
 In 2017 and 2018, additional populations of Silene verecunda verecunda and Helianthella castanea were identified.
-A restoration plan for Lessingia germanorum was proposed and approved in 2020 and is funded through a grant from the USFWS.
-These restoration activities are underway, involving seed collection and propagation of lessingia, and experimental plots for reseeding and reintroduction with dune habitat.
+A restoration plan for Lessingia germanorum was proposed and approved in 2020 and funded through a grant from the USFWS.
+These restoration activities (initially carried out from 2021-2022) involved seed collection and propagation of lessingia by San Bruno Mountain Watch, and experimental plots for reseeding and reintroduction with dune habitat.
+In 2023, San Bruno Mountain Watch continued to carry out restoration work in the vicinity of the seeding plots.